 I’m new to the QGEA – where should I start?

-Please note that at this time reporting to the QGCIO as per policy reporting requirements is not required from government bodies other than departments.
+Please note that at this time reporting to the QGCDG as per policy reporting requirements is not required from government bodies other than departments.
 If broader reporting is required, such obligations will be listed within each policy itself.
 For further information see the QGEA reporting requirements web page.

 Prioritise, plan and apply the QGEA